sjkp/Microsoft-teams-docs/teams/tabs.md

-﻿# Getting started developing a Microsoft Teams (Preview) tab app
+﻿# Getting started developing a Microsoft Teams (preview) tab app

 You can build a Microsoft Teams tab app from scratch or by adapting your existing web app.